-Bucharest is hub of evolved specialty coffee shops for quite long.
+Bucharest is a hub of evolved specialty coffee shops for quite along.
 It attracts a lot of coffee enthusiasts around the world to experience their coffee scene.
-Not to mention, it is one of the most significant parts of the European Coffee scene.
+Not to mention, it is one of the most significant parts of the European coffee scene.
 If you are traveling to Bucharest, here are the following best coffee brands you must try.

 Origo was opened in 2013 where it was the first specialty coffee shop in the Bucharest coffee scene.
 This was the coffee company that inspired a lot of newcomers around.
 They roast their own coffee beans on a Loring smart coffee roasters.
 The brand also offers various great single-origin espresso blends.
-The cafe Origo has such a beautiful terrace with all open seating system and panoramic views of the city.
+The cafe Origo has an amazing terrace with open seating systems and panoramic views of the city.
 More on that, the place turns into a boutique cocktail bar in the evening when the darkness falls.

 Visit them: Strada Lipscani 9, București 050971, Romania.

 The Dose may be a relatively small coffee shop founded by Alex Frosin and Alex Raduca.
 They were the former sailors who discovered the specialty coffee at their long journeys around the world.
 Dose founders noticed that Romania wasn’t very forward and advanced in the coffee industry as compared to other countries at that time.
 They offer a cold brew in the summer months which you must try.

 Visit them: Calea Dorobanți 56, București, Romania.